 Chill this aam panna well in fridge for 1-2 hours.
 Serve it over some ice cubes and garnish with mint leaves on top.
 Delicious refreshing Aam Panna is ready!! 🙂

-Smokey Aam Panna
+Roasted Aam Panna

 Roast the raw mangoes on Medium-low flame till it skin becomes black & brittle on different spots.
 Keep rotating it on the flame as you want to roast it evenly.
 Don’t do this on high flame as it will burn the skin of mango too early leaving the insides raw & hard.